 The intense high for her has been replaced by a constant state of alert with adrenaline surging through her body on a regular basis, which is exhausting!

 While there are many reasons why someone stays with their abusive partner the intensity that comes with being with such a person is addictive.

-The range of emotions are extreme– a partner who is stable seems to be a safer alternative but lacks the exciting factor that some people look for in a relationship.
-However, the physical and emotional damage is being caused which will only get worse as time goes on.
+The range of emotions is extreme– a partner who is stable seems to be a safer alternative but lacks the exciting factor that some people look for in a relationship.
+However, physical and emotional damage is being caused which will only get worse as time goes on.